microsoft/nni/docs/mnist_examples.md

 # MNIST examples

 ## Overview
 CNN MNIST classifier for deep learning is similar to `hello world` for programming languages.
-The [MNIST](http://yann.lecun.com/exdb/mnist/) database of handwritten digits, available from this page, has a training set of 60,000 examples, and a test set of 10,000 examples.Thus, we use MNIST as example to introduce different features of NNI.
+The [MNIST](http://yann.lecun.com/exdb/mnist/) database of handwritten digits has a training set of 60,000 examples, and a test set of 10,000 examples.Thus, we use MNIST as example to introduce different features of NNI.
 ## Goals

 NNI offers a variety of features to support different search space modes, different training platforms, different tuners and different deeplearning frameworks.
 The goal of this tutorial is to summarize the different features that make it easy for users to start the task that suits them.